KEYNOTE ADDRESS OF ASIWAJU ADEGBOYEGA AWOMOLO, SAN AT THE NIGERIAN BAR ASSOCIATION, ABUJA BRANCH (UNITY BAR) 2024 LAW WEEK

 The election process is an essential instrument for choosing deserving candidates and representatives to replace outgoing ones.
 If we consider the percentage of votes in the last election, against registered voters and the larger population of Nigerians, there existed the great gaps in this aspect of our National life.

+There was apathy and indifference in electioneering.
 Non Governmental Organizations (NGOs), labor unions, professional bodies like the Nigeria Bar Association, religious pressure groups, and individuals play a crucial role in a dual bottom-up approach for active citizenship.

 However, effective active citizenship requires development education and awareness campaigns, to address misunderstood attitudes.